phocks/devblog/content/2024-01-02-test-early-test-often.md

 ```
 Well, there you go.
 Now you can write tests to make sure a function actually does what you want it to do.
 Super easy and ... kinda fun!

 There's a little bit more to testing in Rust and you can read about it in the [Rust Book](https://doc.rust-lang.org/book/ch11-00-testing.html).
-Here's a breakdown of other stuff to think about.
+Here's a breakdown of some other stuff to think about.

 - `#[should_panic]` - put this under `#[test]` to make sure the test panics (useful for testing error handling).
 - `#[ignore]` - put this under `#[test]` to ignore the test unless you run `cargo test -- --ignored` (useful for tests that take a long time to run).